 The Neurochemicals of Happiness

-- Endocannabinoids: These are compounds that the body itself produces.
+- Endocannabinoids: These are compounds that the body produces.
 Very similar to the cannabinoids found in the cannabis plant, they also interact with the CB1 and CB2 receptors comprising the endocannabinoid system (ECS).
 The most well-known endocannabinoid is anandamide, which comes from the Sanskrit “ananda,” meaning bliss.

 - Oxytocin: This hormone is connected to human bonding and increasing trust and loyalty.